-- Active recovery means performing low-intensity exercise following a strenuous workout.
-It sounds fancy, but basically refers to “moving your body” as opposed to doing your best impression of a couch potato after a challenging session!
-Examples of active recovery include walking, gentle yoga, and leisurely swimming.
+Keep your body moving.
+Active recovery means performing low-intensity exercise following a strenuous workout.
+It sounds fancy, but is basically all about moving your body as opposed to doing your best impression of a couch potato after a challenging session.
+Some examples of active recovery include walking, gentle yoga, or leisurely swimming.

-- Getting a massage can really boost recovery!
-A recent analysis of 1700 studies, massage was deemed the most effective strategy compared to stretching, self-myofascial release, compression garments, and many other techniques (although all demonstrated good results).
+Getting a massage can really boost your recovery.
+In a recent analysis of 1700 studies, massage was deemed the most effective strategy compared to stretching, self-myofascial release, compression garments, and many other techniques (although all demonstrated good results).

-For example, guidelines for hydration recommend replacing 150% of the weight lost in the training session in the hours after training.
-So, if you see people at the gym weighing themselves before and after a session, that's most likely to estimate how much fluid they’ve lost to replenish it accordingly!
-Unless you perform very intense workouts and/or train outdoors in hot weather, this level of precision may not be required – but definitely always remember to drink plenty of fluids after exercising.
+Guidelines for post workout hydration recommend replacing 150% of the water weight lost during your training session in the hours after training.
+So, if you see people at the gym weighing themselves before and after a session, that's most likely to estimate how much fluid they’ve lost to replenish it accordingly.
+Unless you perform very intense workouts and/or train outdoors in hot weather, this level of precision may not be required, but definitely always remember to drink plenty of fluids after exercising.

-However, if you’re someone who prefers to follow nutrient timing, you can definitely try consuming more protein and carbs around your workout and see if it makes a difference!
-For protein, well-accepted recommendations suggest around 0.4g of protein per kg of body mass after exercise and a similar amount several hours later.
-Furthermore, research also suggests that the addition of carbohydrate to the protein may provide an additional benefit to just protein alone (around 1.2 g total carbohydrates per kg of body weight soon after training is a good place to start – although you can have a bit more or less, depending on your overall targets).
+If you’re someone who prefers to follow nutrient timing, you can definitely try consuming more protein and carbs around your workout and see if it makes a difference.
+For protein, well-accepted recommendations suggest having around 0.4g of protein per kg of body mass after exercise and a similar amount several hours later.

 Remember though that these are just guidelines, and individualised approach may vary.
-So long as you’re consuming plenty of carbs and protein around your sessions, you’re off to a great start!
+So long as you’re consuming plenty of carbs and protein around your sessions and hitting your daily requirements, you’re on the right track.

-Another nutrition strategy to improve recovery is ensuring you’re consuming enough magnesium.
-Specifically, most studies show a benefit to recovery and performance when 300-600g a day of elemental magnesium is consumed.
+Another nutrition strategy to improve recovery is ensuring you’re consuming enough magnesium in your diet.
+Most studies show that your recovery and performance is most benefitted when 300-600g of elemental magnesium is consumed per day.

-In contrast, applying magnesium topically – being that creams, sprays, or baths – doesn’t appear to be as beneficial, and evidence around these methods is incredibly mixed.
+However, applying magnesium externally with creams, sprays, or baths doesn’t appear to be as beneficial, and evidence around these methods is incredibly mixed.

-Therefore, your best bet is consuming enough magnesium from foods (some great sources include almonds, spinach, cashews, avocado and oats) – and if dietary intake is not sufficient, your doctor may recommend oral supplementation, too.
+Ultimately your best bet is consuming enough magnesium from whole foods - some great sources include almonds, spinach, cashews, avocado and oats.
+If your dietary intake is not sufficient, your doctor may recommend taking an oral supplementation of magnesium tablets too.